keithalpichi/keithalpichi.github.io/README.md

 # Keith Alpichi's Portfolio Blog

-## About me and my blog
-- I'm a self-taught Python & Elixir Web Developer.
-I've been learning to code/program since November 2015.
-- I created this blog to share my experience and what I have learned since the beginning.
-I encourage anyone who is just starting out to follow my blog.

-## Blog features
-- Built with Jekyll and Github

-## Blog Theme by

-[Nick Balestra's Kactus](https://github.com/nickbalestra/kactus) rendition of the [Cactus](https://github.com/koenbok/Cactus/blob/master/AUTHORS) theme.
-Thanks to both Nick and the Cactus team!

 ## Copyright & License

 Copyright (c) 2015 [Cactus Authors](https://github.com/koenbok/Cactus/blob/master/AUTHORS) -  Released under the MIT License.